 An effective T cell mediated immune response can only occur if antigens are released from tumor cells and taken up by dendritic cells.
 The dendritic cells present the antigens to T cells, which then become activated and migrate into circulation to attack cancer cells.

-Tumor heterogeneity describes the observation that different tumor cells can display distinct genetical and phenotypical profiles, including gene expression, mutational burden, metabolism, proliferation and metastatic potential.
-The degree of heterogeneity can vary within a tumor, between tumor lesions in the same patient, or tumors of same type but in separate patients.
-The heterogeneity of the tumor cells introduces significant challenges when it comes to choice of treatment strategies.
+Tumor heterogeneity describes the observation that different tumor cells can display distinct genetical and phenotypical profiles, including mutational burden.
+Heterogeneity of tumor cells introduces significant challenges when it comes to choice of treatment strategies because tumor cells may exhibit different sensitivity to conventional therapy (i.e. chemotherapy and radiation).

 Agents that can effectively release tumor antigens from all tumor cell phenotypes are critical to generate an effective T cell response that will target all phenotypes present in a treated tumor.